conversejs/converse.js/docs/source/style_guide.rst

     rely on a transpiler and still support older browsers.

-Most of the style guide recommendations here come from Douglas Crockford's book `Javascript, the good parts <http://shop.oreilly.com/product/9780596517748.do>`_
+Most of the style guide recommendations here come from Douglas Crockford's book `JavaScript, the good parts <http://shop.oreilly.com/product/9780596517748.do>`_

 This style guide is fairly opinionated.
-Some of these opinions perhaps don't conform to your expectations on how Javascript code should look like.
+Some of these opinions perhaps don't conform to your expectations on how JavaScript code should look like.
 I apologize for that.
 However, for the sake of sanity, consistency and having code that is pleasing to the eye, please stick to these guidelines.